 Airedale Terrier Puppies for Sale

-Looking for Airedale Terrier puppies for sale?
-These pups were named after the Aire River Valley (or dale) in England.
-These tenacious terriers probably originated as a cross between an Otter Hound and Terriers sometime in the early 1800’s.
+Airedale Terrier puppies were named after the Aire River Valley (or dale) in England.
+These terriers originated as a cross between an Otter Hound and Terriers sometime in the early 1800’s.
 Originally dubbed the Waterside Terrier, they were bred to hunt down the large rats that lived in burrows in the banks of the Aire River.
 These water-loving Terriers were trained to dig out all kinds of pests, including martens, badgers, otters, and even foxes.
 Their waterproof coat was perfect for swimming in the chilly river.

 In the 1900’s, Airedales gained attention for being smart security and police dogs.
 They became a popular symbol of the war effort, often featured in posters and ads during World War I. The intelligent breed served as sentries and messengers, often crossing through dangerous war zones.
 Maybe that’s why no less than three presidents chose them to be their pets during their time in the White House: Woodrow Wilson, Warren Harding, and Calvin Coolidge.

 Today, these talented pooches continue to serve in police and military roles but are also used as assistance dogs and for search and rescue.
 These pups are a good family companion and continue to be a popular choice for hunting and pest control, especially along the water.